In this article, we want to teach you how to install putty on Linux in a simple way.

 In the next window, assign the IP address of the remote server and SSH port.
 Now click on ‘Open‘ and in the next window Choose ‘Accept’ to exchange the keys.
-Next, it wills instantly you to enter the User’s password.
+Next, it will instantly you to enter the User’s password.
 Enter your username and password.
 Perfect you have successfully connected to your Linux server.

-So now you know about what putty is and you know how to install it on Arch / Debian / Ubuntu/centos/fedora / RHEL Linux.
+So now you know about what putty is and you know how to install it on Arch / Debian / Ubuntu/Centos/Fedora / RHEL Linux.

 Hope you enjoy this article about how to install putty in Linux.